tronprotocol/tips/tip-10.md

 ## Abstract

-The following standard allows for the implementation of a standard API for tokens on native chain.
+The following standard allows for the implementation of a standard API for tokens on the native chain.
 This standard provides basic functionality to transfer tokens.

 ## Motivation
 A standard interface allows any language to implement the token.